There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 As usual, the sun was shining, the water was glorious, and the mango juice was flowing.
 I spent two days lounging around on the beach, making some pretty good progress on Shantaram.
 After all, I wasn’t going to be carrying it all the way home.
 It was time to move on to a different beach and try new mango juices.
 I was really branching out on what I do in the Philippines.
 Can you tell?

 - If you’re going to El Nido, I would go there first, then here on the way back to Puerto Princesa or Sabang.

 - This is a good place to have a portable charger with the power being pretty limited.

 - I don’t think there’s tons of accommodation here, but it’s not totally necessary to book ahead unless there is somewhere specific you want to stay.

-- If you try or have tried the weird little cup with weird stuff mixed into it that is sold on the main road to the beach, let me know how it is.
+- If you try or have tried the weird little cup with weird, colored stuff mixed into it that is sold on the main road to the beach, let me know how it is.
 I also hope this is a good enough description for you to know what I’m talking about.

-Have you been to Port Barton?
+Have you been to Port Barton, Philippines?
 What did you think of it?
 Do you want to go?

 4 thoughts on “Port Barton: Philippines Hidden Paradise On Palawan”